omkensey/coreos-azure-lab/README.md

 Now we should be able to query SkyDNS for the test hostname we set a few steps back, on **host0**:

 ```
-dig test.whiteglove.lab @$DOCKER_BRIDGE_IP
+dig test.azure.lab @$DOCKER_BRIDGE_IP
 ```

-You should get back an A record for test.whiteglove.lab that points to the IP you used earlier.
+You should get back an A record for test.azure.lab that points to the IP you used earlier.

 Let's run our MySQL container on **host0**: